 Understanding your customers—who they are, what they buy and why they buy it—has always been of extreme importance in marketing, but now, this will become even more of a focus.
 This information can help marketers align strategies and context to the appropriate message and target audience to prompt the right type of action.
 Since first-party cookies are less impacted by Google’s changes, we expect to see more reliance on data that can be extracted from these markers on website properties owned by brands and publishers directly.

 Contextual targeting is a type of personalized online advertising that uses keywords to serve PPC ads to users based on the context of the website they’re looking at.
 For example, if you sell shoes, your ad might show up on a fashion website.
 In recent years, contextual targeting has become less popular, because behavioral targeting, which uses third-party data, provided more bang for your buck.
 However, it may be time for contextual targeting to ride again.
 Combined with first-party data and strong strategy, we expect contextual targeting to deliver strong campaign performance by combining relevant messaging to users who are seeking out appropriately matched topics and information.

-Google’s third-party cookie phaseout isn’t happening overnight, but 2022 is quickly approaching.
+Google’s third-party cookie phaseout isn’t happening overnight, but 2023 will be here sooner than we think.
+To start, work with Dixon Schwabl on a free third-party cookie evaluation.
 Digital marketers need to consider their alternatives and begin building the framework for operating in this new world.
-A great place to start is with building the appropriate tracking and measurement systems now to compare the data we’re able to capture today in the third-party cookie world.
+A great place to start is with an evaluation to build the appropriate tracking and measurement systems now to compare the data we’re able to capture today in the third-party cookie world.
 Beginning to approach campaigns with a contextually based lens will help us drive learnings now that can be taken to a future without third-party cookies.